 Complete this test to find out what type of learner you are.

 Learning the Basics of Effective Communication - Relationships are built and can be maintained by positive encounters with others.
 Communication will be key to this process – without effective skills, it will be difficult to properly construct and foster productive relationships.
 So the focus this month would be on learning the basis of effective communication.
+You’d be required to work closely with your mentor to accomplish the tasks below.

 Learning the Basics of Etiquette - The first five to seven seconds after you meet someone are crucial.
 Your first impression lingers in the other person's mind long after you are gone.
 If you use proper etiquette, that first impression will be a positive one.
 In any working situation, you are perceived as more capable, more professional, and more intelligent if you are familiar with the proper code of conduct for the workplace.